jasonfr6/AI7/README.md

 ## Notice

-Mistral 7B is a pretrained base model and therefore does not have any moderation mechanisms.
+Mistral 7B is a pretrained= base model and therefore does not have any moderation mechanisms.

 ## The Mistral AI Team